OperationalBina/PipeRT2/README.md

 **Flow** - Contains multiple routines with the same context.

+Each flow within the pipe runs as a seperate process.
+Utilizing this correctly will improve the pipes performence.

+For example, if you have a pipe that includes multiple CPU heavy operations, it is better to seperate them into different routines within different flows.
+Doing so will maximize your pipes performence.

 **Pipe** - Controls the different elements and aspects of the system.
 Contains all flows.
 Distributing events through all components.

 # Installation